Achilles Tendinopathy

 Stretching

-As briefly mentioned, tight calf muscles are one of the major contributors in developing Achilles tendon issues.
-When we start exercising with a tight calf, this usually means that the Achilles tendon is placed in greater stress.
-With more exercise, the tendon will be under stress that exceeds its normal threshold, which ultimately leads to tendon breakdown.
+Tight calf muscles are one of the major contributors in developing Achilles tendon issues.
+When we start exercising with tight calves, this places greater stress on the Achilles tendon.
+As you continue exercising, the level of stress that the Achilles is exposed to will likely exceed its normal threshold, which ultimately leads to tendon breakdown.

 When is a good time to start stretching?

 The timing to start stretching is very important when dealing with Achilles tendon issues.
-It is important to start the stretching process as soon as we can to decrease the stress on the tendon, but too early may lead to further injury.
+You want to start the stretching process as soon as you can to decrease the stress on the tendon, but doing so too early may lead to further injury.

 We generally recommend the following:

-• If you are experiencing pain greater than 3 out of 10, do not start stretching exercises.
+• If you are experiencing pain greater than 3 out of 10 (with 10 being severe pain), do not start stretching exercises.

 • If the pain is below 3, start gentle stretching exercises to the point of no pain.